baltikum/Abacus/README.md

 APK file is available under the Build folder

+Team deliverables is found in documents as Project_scope

 ## Trello
 The projects scrumboard was made and used in Trello and it can be found here <br>https://trello.com/b/oBP6vXgw/abacus